Last Updated: Feb 21st, 2025

 I loaded my profile in two places and nothing is working!

 Please, do not do this.
-It confuses our routers and only leads to frustration for you as the end user.
+It confuses our routers and only leads to frustration for you as the user.
 Reach out to support and describe your network setup and let them know how many profiles you actually need.
-Our support will work with you to get things setup properly.
+Our support will work with you to get things setup properly as long as your requirements are not bizarre.

 Are your IPv6 addresses on the public internet?